Present Perfect (2017 film)

 Maroukasonti Kritsana and Tonawanik Adisorn.
 The film was produced by Nuttachai Jiraanont, Tanwarin Sukapisit and Chen Rong Hua.
 It was premiered in Thailand on March 9, 2017.

 The film won the Best Film Award at the LGBTQ Amsterdam Film Festival in the Netherlands and screened at many film festivals worldwide, including the World Film Festival of Bangkok, Thailand, Serile Filmului Gay International Film Festival, Romania, Western Visayas Film Festival, Philippines, and Taiwan.

 Synopsis

-Following a painful breakup, Toey (Tonawanik Adisorn) decides to heal his broken heart in Higashikawa town where he meets Oat (Maroukasonti Kritsana), a man who travels to Japan to experience freedom for the last time in his life.
-From stranger to friends, romance sparks between the two.
+Following a breakup, Toey (Tonawanik Adisorn) decides to heal his broken heart in Higashikawa town where he meets Oat (Maroukasonti Kritsana), a man travelling to Japan to experience freedom for the last time in his life.
+Going from strangers to friends, romance sparks between the two.
 Before returning to the "real" world, the two men have to pick up the broken pieces and rebuild.
-It is a heartwarming journey as we follow the simple pursuit of love.
-This encounter forms a beautiful relationship between two men, because each has his own trauma.